The Darkest Road

-The Darkest Road is a 1986 novel by Canadian fantasy author Guy Gavriel Kay and the third and final novel in The Fionavar Tapestry trilogy.
+The Darkest Road is a 1986 fantasy novel by Canadian fantasy author Guy Gavriel Kay and the third and final novel in The Fionavar Tapestry trilogy.
 It follows The Summer Tree and The Wandering Fire.

 Plot summary

 Kim and Matt, with the help of Tabor and Imraith-Nimphais, rescue the Paraiko.
 Ruana, their leader, chants kanior—a ritual of forgiveness and lamentation for the dead that is tied to the Paraiko's non-violent nature and the bloodcurse that protects them.
 So powerful is his performance that it invokes not only all the Paraiko that have died through the centuries but even their enemies; both he and Kim sense a finality in it, as is proven when the Baelrath blazes and summons Kim to change the Paraiko's pacifist natures so they can fight against Maugrim.
 Due to the loss of their pacifism, however, the magical bloodcurse that had protected the Paraiko for centuries was also lost forever.

 Kim returns to Ysanne's cottage where she meets Darien and gives him the Circlet of Lisen.
 As she puts it on his head, the light of the gem goes out, and Darien interprets this as a sign that he is evil.
 In despair he takes Lökdal, the dagger that Ysanne used to kill herself, and flees.
 Kim calls after him to tell him where his mother is, hoping that Jennifer will be able to comfort him.

 Jennifer, waiting in Lisen's tower for Prydwen to return, listens to Flidais' tale of the Wild Hunt and how its randomness, being outside the Weaver's control, gifts the Weaver's creatures with freedom of choice.
 That wildness also made Maugrim possible; and because Maugrim came from outside the Tapestry there is no thread in it with his name on it, Flidais explains, and so he cannot die.

 Darien arrives at the tower, looking for love and acceptance.
 Believing as she does that their only hope lies in leaving Darien completely free, Jennifer tells him simply that he must make his own choice and that she will not influence it, except to say that his father wanted her dead so that he would never be born.
 Darien believes that his choice was made for him when the light of Lisen's Circlet went out and so departs to seek his father.
 Prydwen returns in the midst of a terrible storm and Jennifer immediately sends Lancelot away, charging him to follow Darien and protect him.
 Lancelot battles an ancient stone creature of the wood, a demon named Curdardh, only managing to defeat it with Darien's help.
 In a moment of clarity Darien realizes that his mother sent him away because she is not afraid of what he will do if he is left free to choose: she trusts him.
 Lancelot finally loses sight of Darien as he crosses Daniloth in the form of a white owl.